techy-robot/wakapi-anyide/README.md

 > Teenager?
 Check out [High Seas](https://highseas.hackclub.com/)!

 > [!IMPORTANT]
-> wakapi-anyide only supports Linux.
-This is due to it using inotify.
+> wakapi-anyide has only been tested on Linux and Windows.
-> This may change in the future.
+> Please report any tracking bugs!

 > [!IMPORTANT]
 > wakapi-anyide is still in development.
 Some things probably won't work.